 - 1. Select the Security link in the content area. - 2.
 Select the desired Security Profile.
-If using a Custom Security Profile, click the checkboxes and enter values as needed to configure the services, SSH and HTTP and HTTPS options to conform with your site security policy. - 3.
-Pluggable devices, which include devices connected to SD card slot and USB ports, are disabled by default.
+If using a Custom Security Profile, click the checkboxes and enter values as needed to configure the services, SSH and HTTP and HTTPS options to conform with your site security policy. - Pluggable devices, which include devices connected to SD card slot and USB ports, are disabled by default.
 To enable them, check the Enable Pluggable Device Detection box.
 Storage devices (SD card and USB storage) are enabled by default when Pluggable Device Detection is enabled.
-To disable this subset of pluggable devices, clear the Enable Pluggable Storage Devices box.
-Pluggable devices also include the 1-Wire Sensor port which is enabled by default.
-To disable the 1-Wire Sensor port, uncheck the Enable 1-Wire Support box.
+To disable this subset of pluggable devices, clear the Enable SD Card and USB Storage Devices box. - 4.
+Under the Bootp Configuration Retrieval heading, uncheck the box(es) to disable Bootp configuration retrieval and/or live configuration retrieval. - 5.
+If you are not using DSView software to manage the appliance, uncheck the Allow Appliance to be Managed by DSView box.